-Your FOX FLOAT (FOX Load Optimizing Air Technology) X EVOL Airshox are high performance shock absorbers that use air as springs, instead of heavy steel coil springs or expensive titanium coil springs.
+Your FOX FLOAT (FOX Load Optimizing Air Technology) X EVOLs are high performance shock absorbers that use air as springs, instead of heavy steel coil springs or expensive titanium coil springs.
 Hey, there's not too many things that are lighter than air, right?
-Underneath that air sleeve is the same high performance, velocity sensitive, shimmed damping system that you'd expect in a FOX Shox.
-FLOAT X EVOL AirShox dampers contain high pressure nitrogen gas and FOX synthetic shock oil separated by an internal floating piston system.
+Underneath that air sleeve is the same high performance, velocity sensitive, shimmed damping system that you'd expect in FOX SHOX.
+FLOAT X EVOL dampers contain high-pressure nitrogen gas and FOX synthetic shock oil separated by an internal floating piston system.
 This ensures consistent, fade-free damping in all riding conditions.

-CROSS-SECTION OF FLOAT X EVOL
+Cross-section of FLOAT X EVOL

-FLOAT X EVOL Airshox are built using 6061-T6 aluminum impact forgings for light weight and strength.
+FLOAT X EVOLs are built using 6061-T6 aluminum impact forgings for light weight and strength.
 The chromed damper shaft is super-finished for low stiction and long seal life.
-All of the seals and wipers are engineered specifically for FLOAT X EVOL AirShox.
+All of the seals and wipers are engineered specifically for FLOAT X EVOLs.
 The damper shaft and seals are contained within the air sleeve, protecting them from mud, water, ice and whatever else Mother Nature throws at them during the course of a ride.